-Granted, it was an internship, but nonetheless, it quickly taught me the importance of onboarding.
+It was an internship, but nonetheless, it quickly taught me the importance of onboarding.

-Ultimately, your onboarding experience is your employees' initial introduction to the company -- if you don't implement a memorable and helpful onboarding process that fully integrates new employees into your company, you risk higher turnover rates and less productive teams.
+If you don't implement a memorable and helpful onboarding process that fully integrates new employees into your company, you risk higher turnover rates and less productive teams.

 An onboarding checklist is one of the easiest ways to ensure your onboarding process includes all the necessary elements to fully integrate new employees into your company.
-However, it's important to note, onboarding isn't one-size-fits-all -- a junior copywriter is going to need different tools to succeed at your company than a new marketing director.
+However, it's important to note, onboarding isn't one-size-fits-all — a junior copywriter is going to need different tools to succeed at your company than a new marketing director.

 While onboarding will vary for each employee, there are a few components you should include for any new hire.

 The following onboarding checklists are for managers or HR departments to use when they are helping a new hire integrate into the company.
 Of course, certain tasks, such as necessary paperwork or required reading, will differ depending on the company or role.

 Gather the necessary paperwork (e.g. W-4, I-9, and insurance forms, direct deposit forms).

 Ask your new hire to review your company's employee handbook and sign a non-disclosure agreement.